brooklyn-data/dbt_artifacts/CONTRIBUTING.md

-    tox -e integration_snowflake # For the Snowflake tests tox -e integration_databricks # For the Databricks tests tox -e integration_bigquery # For the BigQuery tests
+    tox -e integration_snowflake # For the Snowflake tests tox -e integration_databricks # For the Databricks tests tox -e integration_bigquery # For the BigQuery tests tox -e dbt_integration_postgres # for postgres tests - you will need to manually install dbt-postgres first
     ```

 The Spark tests require installing the [ODBC driver](https://www.databricks.com/spark/odbc-drivers-download).
 On a Mac,